Signature 7 Day Castles, Causeway, Coast and Countryside ExperienceEnjoy the full BEI experience

 |Includes:||See the details further down the page|

-This exciting 7 Day, 6 Night riding holiday is made up of everything that makes the north coast world famous: white sand beaches, rugged coastlines, verdant country sides, enchanting forests, mountainous trails and Irish hospitality!
+This luxurious 7 Day, 6 Night riding holiday is perfect for those wanting something special.
+It is made up of everything that makes the north coast world famous: white sand beaches, rugged coastlines, verdant country sides, enchanting mountainous trails and Irish hospitality!
+It mixes our best Hotel accommodation with spa treatments, complimentary branded clothing, transport to and from your airports, hire of a photographer for a day, private drivers during the day and in the evening to make the perfect high end equestrian holiday.
 You’ll spend 5 days riding on the magnificent Causeway Coastal Route stopping at key iconic locations & sites along the way.
 There are no other treks in Ireland that include such spectacular sites and scenery– this is truly a once-in-a-lifetime riding holiday with service to match.

 Each day we will ride for 5 to 7 hours with several breaks throughout the day, but you are welcome to vary the amount of time that you ride (perhaps with shorter rides each day) and we will happily arrange for you to be transported to where ever or to whatever you wish to do.